“What do you do?” asked President Kennedy to a janitor with a broom during his first visit to NASA headquarters in 1961.

 - Build leaders and managers as a source of learning

 Keep in mind that “everyone, of whatever age and circumstance, is capable of self-transformation,” according to Warren Bennis.

 No change is permanent.
 As a leader, you have to take significant steps to ensure that your teams never divert from the road of transformation due to lack of perseverance with time.

 Take support of performance management tools to track and monitor the progress and performance of the service teams.
-Use digital tools that provide you visibility into the processes, help maintain transparency and accountability in the processes, and allow you to identify gaps and spot anomalies in service technician behaviour from time to time.
+Use digital tools like a field service program or CMMS management system that provide you visibility into the processes, help maintain transparency and accountability in the processes, and allow you to identify gaps and spot anomalies in service technician behaviour from time to time.

 For sustainable development, it is necessary that these processes do not become obsolete or only lip-service is paid to the cause in the future.
 You need to create a multi-facet mindset evaluation framework that covers your human capital development strategies, including recruitment, training and development, and performance evaluation, and which is updated regularly.

 Mindset change is not about a few people in the service team or certain processes here and there in the organization.
 It is about setting organizational direction and mobilizing people towards it to propel it on a growth trajectory.
 It is about looking at your business, your people, and processes from a distant future and asking “is that the organization you want to build?”